crystallabs/unibilium-shim.cr/README.md

 in both cases.
 This value is suitable as an argument for `IO#write`.

 If an IO is passed as the first argument into string capability methods, the resulting strings are automatically written to the IO.
+Return value is the return value of `IO#write`.

 ## Auto-generation of code